ARM-software/CMSIS-DSP/ComputeGraph/examples/example2/README.md

 # Example 2

-Please refer to [Example 1](example1.md) for the details about how to create a graph and the C++ support classes.
+Please refer to the [simple example](../simple/README.md) to have an overview of how to define a graph and it nodes and how to generate the C++ code for the static scheduler.

 In this example. we are just analyzing a much more complex example to see some new features:

 - Delay
-- CMSIS-DSP functions
+- CMSIS-DSP function
-- Some default nodes : sliding buffer
+- Constant node
+- SlidingBuffer

+This example is not really using a MFCC or a TensorFlow Lite node.
+It is just providing some wrappers to show how such a nodes could be included in a graph:

 The graph is: